Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Notice:

 - For a **hidden**/**iceberg** order, if it is not executed immediately and becomes a maker order, the system would still charge **taker fees** from you.
+- Post Only order will charge you maker fees.
+If a post only order would get executed immediately against the existing orders (except iceberg and hidden orders) in the market, the order will be cancelled.
+If the post only order will execute against an iceberg/hidden order immediately, you will get the maker fees.